flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 ft.run(lambda page: page.render(App))
 ```

-Here, the `value` of TextField is stored/taken from `state.name` and it's being updated with the new value in `on_change` handler.
+Here, the `value` of `TextField` is stored in `state.name`, and the `on_change` handler keeps it in sync.

 ## Call to action

-Try the new Flet declarative approach in the most recent [0.70.0.dev](https://pypi.org/project/flet/#history) releases and let us know what you think!
+Try the new Flet declarative approach in the latest [0.70.0.dev](https://pypi.org/project/flet/#history) releases and let us know what you think!

-While we are updating Flet docs to talk more about declarative programming with Flet we encourage you to check [React introduction](https://react.dev/learn) and try [Tic-Tac-Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe).
-I know, it's not Python, but there is a pretty trivial JavaScript code.
+While we update the docs to cover declarative programming in more depth, we encourage you to check the [React introduction](https://react.dev/learn) and try the [Tic-Tac-Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe).
+It's not Python, but the JavaScript is simple to follow.

-We made a similar [declarative Tic-Tac-Toe](https://github.com/flet-dev/flet/blob/main/sdk/python/examples/apps/declarative/tic-tac-toe.py) Flet app which you can compare with its React counterpart while following the tutorial.
+We built a similar [declarative Tic-Tac-Toe](https://github.com/flet-dev/flet/blob/main/sdk/python/examples/apps/declarative/tic-tac-toe.py) Flet app that you can compare with its React counterpart as you work through the tutorial.

-The next stop is Flet 1.0 Beta release.
-It's almost there.
-We are working on the new docs (you can follow the progress at their new home [here](https://docs.flet.dev)), add more integration tests, polishing this and that.
+The next stop is the Flet 1.0 Beta release.
+We're almost there — new docs (you can follow their progress [here](https://docs.flet.dev)), more integration tests, and plenty of polish are underway.

-Happy fletting!
+Happy Fletting!